JC-Price/Chalf_public/README.md

         12. Press Process.
 A popup will appear if the condition has been created successfuly.
         13. Press Return
 - Press Refresh to confirm that your condition has been added to the project.
 - Add all conditions you would like to run.
 You may select a condition in the list to edit its masterfile or delete it.
 WARNING: Deleting a condition deletes the folder and all of the files inside it.
-Editing a masterfile is not difficult, but please refer to the section on masterfile editing in v3.3 to edit the masterfile properly.
+Editing a masterfile is not difficult, but please refer to the section on masterfile editing to edit the masterfile properly.
 - After adding all the conditions, you can specify what type of graphics outputs you would like (.svg/.jpg/.png) by pressing Graphics Options on the Menubar.
 - Press Start and a popup will appear indicating that CHalf has been initialized.
 Press OK and CHalf will start.
 A progress bar should be visible in the console, and CHalf will run until a popup says that the run is complete or an error apepears.
 For errors, check the common error section.
 - Once CHalf is complete, you may view the outputs by pressing Open Folder.